NextronSystems/thor-manual/signatures/yara.rst

 Generic YARA Rules
 ^^^^^^^^^^^^^^^^^^

-The generic YARA rules are applied to the following elements:
+Generic YARA rules are applied to the following elements:

 * All files that are smaller than the ``--file-size-limit`` and that have been matched by the :ref:`signatures/yara:Deepscan Rules`.
 * The process memory of all processes with a working set memory size smaller than the ``--process-size-limit``.
 * The data chunks read during the DeepDive scan.

 .. note::
-    Rules with the ``process`` subtype are only applied to process memory and the DeepDive chunks, not to files.
+    Rules with the ``process`` subtype are applied only to process memory and DeepDive chunks, not to files.

-:ref:`signatures/yara:Additional Attributes` are available for generic rules:
+:ref:`signatures/yara:Additional Attributes` are available for generic
+rules:

 * For files, they are based on the file itself.
 * For process memory, they are based on the process's image.
 * For data chunks, they are based on the file where the data chunk originates.

 .. warning::
-    As described above, only files that are actively selected by :ref:`signatures/yara:Deepscan Rules` are scanned with the generic YARA rules.
+    As described above, only files actively selected by :ref:`signatures/yara:Deepscan Rules` are scanned with generic YARA rules.

 Meta YARA Rules
 ^^^^^^^^^^^^^^^

 Meta rules are applied to all files without exception.
-However, they can only access the :ref:`signatures/yara:Additional Attributes` and the first 64KB of the file.
+However, they can access only the :ref:`signatures/yara:Additional Attributes` and the first 64 KB of a file.

 Meta rules are also applied to irregular files.
-In this case, the bytes that are scanned are provided by THOR:
+In these cases, THOR provides the bytes to be scanned:
- - When symlinks are scanned with the meta rules, the file content is their target path.
+ - For symlinks, the file content is the target path.
- - When directories are scanned with the meta rules, the file content is the directory listing (as file names, separated by newlines).
+ - For directories, the file content is the directory listing, with file names separated by newlines.

 .. tip::
-    Meta rules are most commonly used to trigger other features (see :ref:`scanning/features:Feature selectors`) or choose a file for a scan with the Generic Rules (see :ref:`signatures/yara:Deepscan Rules`).
+    Meta rules are most commonly used to trigger other features (see :ref:`scanning/features:Feature selectors`) or to select files for scanning with generic rules (see
+    :ref:`signatures/yara:Deepscan Rules`).

 Deepscan Rules
 **************

-If a meta rule which has the special tag ``DEEPSCAN`` matches on a file, THOR will scan the file with the :ref:`signatures/yara:Generic YARA Rules`.
+If a meta rule with the special tag ``DEEPSCAN`` matches a file, THOR scans that file with the :ref:`signatures/yara:Generic YARA Rules`.

 .. note::
-    THOR's signatures already contain a wide array of deepscan rules that cover the file types most commonly used by attackers.
+    THOR already ships with a broad set of deepscan rules that cover file types commonly used by attackers.

     These rules are used even if ``--custom-signatures-only`` is used.

     However, you can always add your own deepscan rules if you encounter uncommon file types that THOR does not pick up by default.

-If such a rule has the special tag ``FORCE``, it even ignores the file size limit and will always cause a scan with the generic YARA rules.
+If such a rule also has the special tag ``FORCE``, it ignores the file size limit and always triggers a scan with the generic YARA rules.

 .. warning::
-    Use ``FORCE`` with care since you can easily cause massive increases in scan times with this.
+    Use ``FORCE`` with care, as it can significantly increase scan times.

 Keyword YARA Rules
 ^^^^^^^^^^^^^^^^^^

-Keyword rules are applied to all objects that are checked.
+Keyword rules are applied to all checked objects.

-The *registry* and *log* subtypes of keyword rules are only applied to registry keys or log lines / event log entries / journald log entries / ..., respectively.
+The *registry* and *log* subtypes of keyword rules are applied only to registry keys or to log-related objects such as log lines, Event Log entries, and journald entries.

 Keyword rule scanning (including registry keys and logs) uses :ref:`signatures/yara:Bulk Scanning`.

 THOR YARA Rules for Registry Detection
 **************************************

-THOR allows checking a complete registry key with Yara rules.
-To accomplish this, THOR composes a string from the registry key's values and formats them as follows:
+THOR allows you to check a complete registry key with YARA rules.
+To do so, THOR composes a string from the registry key values and formats them as follows:

 | **KEYPATH;VALUENAME;VALUE\\n**
 | **KEYPATH;VALUENAME;VALUE\\n**